deponian/vim.config/.plugins/nvim-lspconfig/doc/configs.md

 The `slangd` binary can be downloaded as part of [slang releases](https://github.com/shader-slang/slang/releases) or by [building `slang` from source](https://github.com/shader-slang/slang/blob/master/docs/building.md).

-The server can be configured by passing a "settings" object to `slangd.setup{}`:
+The server can be configured by passing a "settings" object to vim.lsp.config('slangd'):

 ```lua
 vim.lsp.config('slangd', {